fredemmott/fredemmott.github.io/blog/_posts/2022-05-29-vr-software-components.markdown

 OpenXR Toolkit is one of these API layers; while it requires OpenXR, it does not require OpenComposite, and neither OpenXR or OpenComposite require it.

-The OpenXR loader is generally part of the game, and is responsible for finding and loading any wanted API layers; once the loader is finished, the flow for an OpenXR game might look like this:
+The OpenXR loader is generally distributed with the game, and is responsible for finding and loading any wanted API layers; once the loader is finished, the flow for an OpenXR game might look like this:

 ![Game -> OpenXR -> OpenXR Tookit -> Windows Holographic API](/assets/images/2022-05-vr/openxr-toolkit.svg)